lucatironi/lucatironi.github.io/_posts/2012-10-15-ruby_rails_android_app_authentication_devise_tutorial_part_one.md

 end
 {% endhighlight %}

-Launch the <code>rails server</code> and go to [http://localhost:3000/admin](http://localhost:3000/admin) and login with the default ActiveAdmin credentials:
+Launch the `rails server` and go to [http://localhost:3000/admin](http://localhost:3000/admin) and login with the default ActiveAdmin credentials:
 - User: admin@example.com
 - Password: password